-Exhibit 3.2: Building Height with CUP - 60 Feet
+Exhibit 3.2: Building Height with CUP required - 60 Feet

-Proposed Allowable Maximum Height with Conditional Use Permit (CUP) = 60 Feet
+Proposed Allowable Maximum Height = 60 feet [Conditional Use Permit (CUP) required]

-The by-right height limit would remain at 45 feet.
+The revised Overlay (August 2023) proposes that the by-right height limit in the Overlay would remain at 45 feet.
 Additional height up to 60 feet would be allowed, subject to Conditional Use Permit approval provided that certain additional review criteria (findings) are met.
-These findings are:
+The additional review criteria are: